KAELITcom/-kaelit-research/WHY_KAELIT.md

 KAELIT wasn’t created in Silicon Valley.
 It was born in a small room in Korea, by a single founder — with no venture capital, no team, and no presale.
 Just conviction.

-While most blockchain projects begin with money, KAELIT began with belief — that the future of blockchain must be reimagined from the ground up: post-quantum secure, AI-optimized, and truly decentralized.
+While most blockchain projects begin with money, KAELIT began with belief — that the future of blockchain must be reimagined from the ground up: post-quantum secure, adaptively optimized, and truly decentralized.

 ---